fourctv/FourDRESTApi/README.md

 You can find samples of each of the methods above in the repository's **Samples** folder.

-The **users_...** methods are needed to authenticate users and set their credentials for your application.
+The **users_...** methods are needed to authenticate users to your web/mobile app and set their credentials for your application.

 The **LIST...** methods are used by the component to access 4D Lists in the host database.